xtuml/bridgepoint/doc-bridgepoint/notes/8962_c_dialect_int.md

 5. Work Required
 ----------------
-5.1 Add Alf, java and c to the ActionDialect enumeration.
+5.1 Add Alf, java and c to the ActionDialect enumeration in both ooaofooa and mcooa.
 5.2 Detect empty services during population in the m2x processing.
 Set the dialect attribute to C instead of MASL in these cases.
 5.3 Skip the creation of MASL service files for activities that have